Recreational drug use: Hallucinogens

 Hallucinogens can be divided into three broad categories: psychedelics, dissociatives, and deliriants.
 They can cause subjective changes in perception, thought, emotion and consciousness.
 Unlike other psychoactive drugs such as stimulants and opioids, hallucinogens do not merely amplify familiar states of mind but also induce experiences that differ from those of ordinary consciousness, often compared to non-ordinary forms of consciousness such as trance, meditation, conversion experiences, and dreams.

 Psychedelics, dissociatives, and deliriants have a long worldwide history of use within medicinal and religious traditions.
 They are used in shamanic forms of ritual healing and divination, in initiation rites, and in the religious rituals of syncretistic movements such as União do Vegetal, Santo Daime, Temple of the True Inner Light, and the Native American Church.
 When used in religious practice, psychedelic drugs, as well as other substances like tobacco, are referred to as entheogens.

-Hallucinogen-induced psychosis occurs when psychosis persists despite no longer being intoxicated with the drug.
-It is estimated that 26% of people with hallucinogen-induced psychosis will transition to a diagnosis of schizophrenia.
+Hallucinogen-induced psychotic disorder occurs when psychosis persists despite no longer being intoxicated with the drug.
+It is estimated that 26% of people with hallucinogen-induced psychotic disorder will transition to a diagnosis of schizophrenia.
 This percentage is less than the psychosis transition rate for cannabis (34%) but higher than that of amphetamines (22%).

 Starting in the mid-20th century, psychedelic drugs have been the object of extensive attention in the Western world.
 They have been and are being explored as potential therapeutic agents in treating depression, post-traumatic stress disorder, obsessive–compulsive disorder, alcoholism, and opioid addiction.
 Yet the most popular, and at the same time most stigmatized, use of psychedelics in Western culture has been associated with the search for direct religious experience, enhanced creativity, personal development, and "mind expansion".
 The use of psychedelic drugs was a major element of the 1960s counterculture, where it became associated with various social movements and a general atmosphere of rebellion and strife between generations.